 In the project page, click on Import to upload strings from any of the supported localization file formats.

 There are a number of Advanced Options you can choose at the import step.
 They are described here.

-If your term are labels (keys/string IDs), like it's the case for Android or iOS localization files, you will also want to check the box to Also import translations to... the language in your project which you also use as source language in your software.
+If your terms are keys/string IDs, like it's the case for Android or iOS localization files, you will also want to check the box to Also import translations to... the language in your project which you also use as source language in your software.
 Setting this language as Default Reference Language will show the translations in the source language on the left column, in the translation page, instead of the labels.

 Manually adding terms in the Terms page

 You can manually add a term here by clicking on the

 Adding terms from GitHub, Bitbucket, GitLab or Azure DevOps

 Before adding terms, you need to connect your POEditor account with your code hosting platform of choice (in Account Settings) and a language in your localization project.
 Then, link this language with the file in your repo containing your software's source language.

 To add terms, click on the Get terms button corresponding to the language linked to that file.
 You don't have to click on the Get terms button for each language, unless you have different terms in the files linked to the languages at POEditor, and want to bring them all under the same project.

 If your terms are labels (keys/string IDs), you will also want to import translations, checking the box next to the language, select at the bottom of the page to Import translations from GitHub/Bitbucket/GitLab/Azure DevOps and press Go.
 Then, set this language as Default Reference Language in the project's Settings.

 Adding terms from WordPress